Last Updated on April 6, 2021

 Treating alcohol problems can be a sensitive matter.
 Many people prefer to address the issue privately, and for them, telemedicine is a revelation.
 People with Alcohol Use Disorder (AUD) sometimes suffer from stigma when they seek treatment.
 Telemedicine enables the entire process to be done discreetly at home.

 For some, another concern is having telemedicine show up on insurance, despite the fact that safeguards are already in place.
 First, if paying out of pocket, nothing is reported to the insurance company.
 And second, medical records cannot be shared to their primary care provider without patients’ permission.
-For Ria Health members, this isn’t as big of an issue, as it accepts most major insurance.
+For Ria Health members, this isn’t as big of an issue, as Ria accepts many major insurance providers.
 C Three Executive Director Jenny Williamson adds, “We encourage people not to go it alone when telemedicine is an option.”

 The Future of Telemedicine